NatLibFi/SEKO/README.md

 - Created a separate list for [sources](./doc/sources.md) that would be referred in the data with `dct:source`.
 These could be sources for e.g. labels, definitions, spatial and temporal data.
 Added Finna URIs for printed sources used in the earlier version.
 Added finna: as a prefix.
 - Added more sources for the classification page.
 Noticed the nice visual browser at [https://www.hornbostelsachs.com/](https://www.hornbostelsachs.com/).
 - Created v0.04 of the datamodel.
 Added ontology metadata.
 Created a new Top Concept seko:MediumOfPerformance with skos:narrower pointing to "instrument" and "performer".
 Documented deprecation idea in the model.
 Moved older notes to a separate file from this README.
+- MOved the wikidata sparql section from this page to [SEKO3 Wiki](https://github.com/NatLibFi/SEKO/wiki/04-Tools-:-SPARQL)

 **Week 31**
 - **Plan:** write project plan and documentation, map funding options, networking, work on 5-10 issues, start implementing the [SEKO3 Project section]([https://github.com/NatLibFi/SEKO/projects](https://github.com/orgs/NatLibFi/projects/62)).